As an infantry soldier, my purpose in life was to be a protector. To do what others wouldn’t in our country’s time of need.

 Warrior traits are more and more frowned upon.
-Teaching courage, loyalty and honour has been pushed aside to make way for safe spaces and gender neutrality.
+Teaching courage, loyalty and honour have been pushed aside to make way for safe spaces and gender neutrality.

 Something had to change.
 I had to get back to my tribe.
 I had to start reconnecting with the disciplined man I used to be.
 I needed to reignite my pursuit of excellence.

 I spent 6 years slowly learning new concepts.
-Mostly through books and podcast from people like Joe rogan, Aubrey marcus, Wim Hof, Jordan Peterson, Tim Ferris, The list goes on.
+Mostly through books and podcasts from people like Joe Rogan, Aubrey Marcus, Wim Hof, Jordan Peterson, Tim Ferris, the list goes on.
 I found these people so engaging.
-They all have a unique ability to deliver common sense information to people from all demographics
+They all have a unique ability to deliver common sense information to people from all demographics.

 I started to structure my own routine using the tools I picked up in these books and podcasts.
 The routine was built using unconventional fitness methods.
 Wholefood nutrition.
 Meditation.
 Proper sleep patterns.
 Constant personal growth and development, and funky bio hacks.

 When I stuck to this routine I felt happy.
 I was ambitious again.
 The routine was working.